beejjorgensen/bgc/src/bgc_part_3490_atomics.md

 comes to atomic variables:

 **Read = Load = Acquire**.
-Like when you compare an atomic variable or read it to copy it ot another value.
+Like when you compare an atomic variable or read it to copy it to another value.

 **Write = Store = Release**.
 Like when you assign a value into an atomic variable.